cxz66666/DmRPC/README.md

-DmRPC is a fast RPC lib for Data-intensive Applications and Disaggregated Memory, which is the first DM-aware datacenter RPC for data-intensive datacenter applications.
+DmRPC is a fast RPC lib for Data-intensive Applications and Disaggregated Memory, which is the first DM-aware datacenter RPC for data-intensive datacenter applications, our ICDE 2024 [paper](https://ieeexplore.ieee.org/abstract/document/10597882) describes the system in detail.